baronkarolina/accommodation-tracker/README.md

 # Accommodation Tracker

-A lightweight, single-file kanban-style dashboard for tracking rental/housing applications — built to make flat-hunting less chaotic.
+Dashboard for tracking rental/housing applications — built to make flat-hunting less chaotic.

 ## What it does